Jonish99/pands-project2021/README.md

 **grahical_summary(iris_df,output_action)**  - View all scatter plots and histograms with species identified

-1. Variable Summaries.
+## 1. Variable Summaries.

 ```python
 create_var_summary(iris_df,output_action)
 ```

-A table for each variable is displayed with columns for a statistical summary for each species in rows.
+A table for each variable is displayed with columns for a statistical summary for species, in rows.
 Each group is stacked vertically.

 The functions users the groupby method of the pandas dataframe to create groups of based for each column grouped by species.
 Create a group for each species.
 The .describe() method will create a statistical analys if of the data frame.

-The remaining columns (variables) are looped through using the attributes tuple to produce a summary for each variable The summary is  output depending on the output action.
+The remaining columns (variables) are looped through using the attributes tuple to produce a summary for each variable.
+The summary is  output depending on the output action.

 ```python